axvr/epilogue/README.md

 # Epilogue

-Simple superset wrapper around clojure.tools.logging providing structural logging support.
+Simple wrapper around [clojure.tools.logging][] providing structural logging support.

 ___Work in progress.
 Not yet complete.___

 ## Rationale

 Logs are the epilogue of program execution.
-They provide valuable insights into how your program really behaved.
-Unfortunately the world of Java logging is fraught with [complexity and competing solutions][Logging in Clojure].
+They provide us valuable insights into how our programs really behaved.
+Unfortunately, the world of Java logging is fraught with [complexity and competing solutions][Logging in Clojure].
-Clojure provides a excellent facade for these tools, [clojure.tools.logging][], but it unfortunately suffers from the same limitations.
-Logs are strings.
-No structured data.
+Luckily, Clojure provides us with an excellent facade for these tools, [clojure.tools.logging][].
+However, it suffers from many of the same limitations.
+Logs are strings; no structured data.

-It would be great to use better, simpler logging solutions like [μ/log][ulog].
-However in many situations we still often need to integrate with this Java logging mess, but want more useful information in our logs.
+While it would be great to use better, simpler logging solutions like [μ/log][ulog].
+Many situations still require full integration with the Java logging mess.
+Is there a half-way point?
+Can we add more data to our logs in a semi-structured way?

-Epilogue is a simple library that wraps clojure.tools.logging, with support for logging structured data.
+Epilogue is a simple library that wraps tools.logging, with support for logging structured data.
 As Epilogue cannot log this structured data on its own, native backends can be easily created to add the additional data to the logging backend of choice.
-Epilogue provides a JSON layout backend for [Logback][].
+(Epilogue provides a JSON layout backend for [Logback][].)

+Unlike other solutions in this space, Epilogue is much simpler and is intended to be used directly alongside tools.logging.
+(With Epilogue you can even add additional context to logs produced by any Clojure lib using tools.logging.)

 [Logging in Clojure]: https://lambdaisland.com/blog/2020-06-12-logging-in-clojure-making-sense-of-the-mess
 [clojure.tools.logging]: https://github.com/clojure/tools.logging